imdanielmedina/damepsicologia/content/pages/style-guide.md

       relativeUrl: true
 layout: page
 ---
-#### Below are the main technical and soft skills that I have developed in my comprehensive training as a professional, which can be useful in fulfilling tasks related to psychological discipline
+#### Below are the main technical and soft skills that I have developed in my comprehensive training as a professional, which can be useful in fulfilling tasks related to psychological discipline.

 # Planning